elkolorado/vinted-discord-bot/README.md

 ## Contributing

+Thanks to https://github.com/elkolorado for helping me on this repo

 If you find this bot helpful, consider giving it a star on the [GitHub repository](https://github.com/chatlxrdd/vinted-discord-bot).

 ## Future Development